gianpaj/cartrawler.github.io/_collections/_section_android/inpath.md

           public Double insuranceAmount; //The insurance amount

-          public String authTotal; //The total amount to be authorized against the customers credit card.
+          public String authTotal; //The total amount to be authorized against the customers credit card. pubic  String authCurrency; // The currency code of the authTotal }
-     }

 The CartrawlerSDK.TRIP_DETAILS object: